KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0430.md

 Title: Gentoo GSoC Weekly Report 04/30
 Date: 2018-04-30 12:00
-Modified: 2018-04-30 12:00
+Modified: 2018-04-30 16:30
 Category: GSoC 2018
 Tags: android, gentoo, gsoc
 Slug: weekly-report-0430

 ## Preface

-According to the schedule planned in the proposal, this week was about getting familiar with Lineage OS building process and install it on the development device.
-This blog post summarizes the problems I ran into (and successfully fixed) in the process, and makes a brief plan about what will be done in the following week.
+According to the schedule planned in the proposal, this week was about getting familiar with Lineage OS building process and installing it on the development device.
+This blog post summarizes the work I've done and the problems I ran into (and successfully fixed) in the process, and makes a brief plan about what will be done in the following week.

 ## Work done this week